Jack-Works/async-call-rpc/docs/async-call-rpc.asynccalloptions.preferlocalimplementation.md

 ## Remarks

 If you call a RPC method and it is also defined in the local, open this flag will call the local implementation directly instead of send a RPC request.
+No logs / serialization will be performed if a local implementation is used.